top of page

 Microseismic & Treatment Data

-Used to calibrate fracture models, validate frac geometry, and quantify SRV.
+These are used to calibrate fracture models, validate frac geometry, and quantify SRV.

 Advanced Production Data Analysis (RTA)

-Enables engineers to:
+This enables engineers to:

 • Identify depletion boundaries